You are here

 2.6.3 Waiving the requirement for current medical certification

-In exceptional circumstances, i.e. generally with respect only to those who are ‘Category A’ the requirement for ongoing medical certification may be waived (see section 4.11.4 of the procedures manual).
+In certain circumstances, such as those clients who are ‘Category A’ the requirement for ongoing medical certification may be waived (see section 4.10.4 of the procedures manual).

 2.6.4 Minimum requirements of a valid medical certificate of incapacity